edgedb/edgedb-deno/readme.md

 ## TLS

 Deno doesn't currently support TLS ALPN for client connections.
-This means that to use deno with the latest version of EdgeDB the server needs to be run without TLS which is on by default.
+Because of this deno support is experimental.
+To use deno with the latest version of EdgeDB the server needs to be run using either the `--allow-insecure-binary-clients` flag or setting the `EDGEDB_SERVER_ALLOW_INSECURE_BINARY_CLIENTS` environment variable.

 ## Permissions